JulianOzelRose/TRR-SaveMaster/README.md

 # Tomb Raider Remastered Savegame Editor
 This is a savegame editor for Tomb Raider Remastered.
 For the second trilogy, Tomb Raider IV and V are fully supported.
 Tomb Raider VI support is currently in BETA, you can find more information in the section below.
-You can edit items, health, weapons, ammunition, statistics, and position.
+With this editor, you can edit items, health, weapons, ammunition, statistics, and position.
 The Tomb Raider I-III portion of this editor is compatible with PC, PS4, and Nintendo Switch savegames.
 For instructions on how to download and use this savegame editor, scroll down to the section below.
-Additionally, technical details on reverse engineering the Tomb Raider I-III Remastered trilogy are included on later on in this README.
+Additionally, technical details on reverse engineering both trilogies are included later on in this README.
 For a tool that allows you to transfer individual savegames between files, convert savegames to PC/PS4/Nintendo Switch format, and reorder or delete savegames, check out [TombExtract](https://github.com/JulianOzelRose/TombExtract).

-🚀 **First savegame editor to support Tomb Raider VI**

 ![TRR-SaveMaster-UI](https://github.com/user-attachments/assets/01363880-ddbf-4390-8b53-e129571169d4)

 ## Installation and use
 To download and use this savegame editor, simply navigate to the [Releases](https://github.com/JulianOzelRose/TRR-SaveMaster/releases) page,